Hobart, Australia, 2 November, 2012

 The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) yesterday finished its annual meetings in Hobart, Australia, resulting in new measures strengthening marine conservation in the Southern Ocean.

 Research will be conducted in five Antarctic areas where little or no research has previously been carried out.
 The data-poor areas, where strictly limited exploratory fishing for toothfish is permitted, are situated in the southern Indian Ocean and South Atlantic sectors.
 Extensive research plans, developed by Members over several years by the Commission’s Scientific Committee and its Working Groups, have now been adopted for the 2012/2013 fishing season starting 1 December 2012.

 New procedures for estimating green weight (live catch) in krill fisheries have been adopted by the Commission.
-This refined way of measuring live catch will improve the accuracy of catch data, which accordingly will improve setting catch limits.
+This refined way of measuring live catch will improve the accuracy of catch, which accordingly will improve setting catch limits.